Situation | Operation ANTI-FreeZZ | Coalition Members | Solutions | Structure

 containerized solutions

 Containerized battery storage.
 Containerized battery systems are 1-3MW solutions that can serve the needs of the whole multi-apartment building or a hospital.
 The portability, compactness and ease of installation of battery systems means they can be easily installed in carparks or other areas adjacent to key facilities such as hospitals and community centres, complementing or replacing diesel generators.
-The benefit of this type of solution is that it can be utilized after the war is over to balance power grid or continue serving the needs of a hospital.
+The benefit of this type of solution is that it can be utilized after the war is over to balance the power grid or continue serving the needs of a hospital and nearby residences.

 OPERATION ANTI-FreeZZ STRUCTURE